B.A., English and Psychology, Texas Christian Univ

 Ph.D., English Studies, Composition and Pedagogy, Illinois

 - Psychology and Writing

-Kia Jane Richmond is in her fifteenth year as an English department faculty member.
+Kia Jane Richmond is in her seventeenth year as an English department faculty member.
 She earned her Ph.D. in English Studies at Illinois State University in 2001.
 While a longtime resident of Texas, she earned an M.A.in English (1997), a B.A. in English and Psychology (1986), and a Lifetime Teaching Certificate in Secondary English and Psychology in 1989.
 Kia earned national certification in Early Adolescence/English Language Arts in 1995.

 Kia is the Director of the English Education program at NMU, where she teaches courses in English methods, composition studies, young adult literature, and humanities.
-She also serves as a university supervisor for student teachers in English at middle/high schools across the Upper Peninsula and Wisconsin.
+She also serves as university supervisor for student teachers in English at middle/high schools across the Upper Peninsula and Wisconsin.

 Kia was awarded NMU's Excellence in Professional Development Award in 2006 and has received several grants for academic service learning projects, including